rubenkostucki/CV-1/README.md

 ## Other Interests
   - I'm a keen rock climber and kitesurfer, spending a while teaching the latter.
-  - Enjoy reading, sports, breaking things(only occasionally myself), fixing them, cooking, pretty much almost anything else put in front of me.
+  - In my spare time I enjoy reading, cooking, playing sport, breaking things (only occasionally myself), fixing them and generally taking an interest in pretty much anything put in front of me.